AfterShip/phone/README.md

 countryIso2 | String or null | Detected phone number country code in iso-3166 alpha 3 format
 countryIso3 | String or null | Detected phone number country code in iso-3166 alpha 3 format
 countryCode | String or null | Detected phone number country calling code with `+` sign

+Please do note that for the returned value, there would be only 2 cases:
+1. All keys have a string value
+2. All keys are null

+The module will not return a result with mixed string and null keys.

 [comment]: <> (## Demo)